My Three Angels (film)

 My Three Angels is a 1962 Australian television adaptation which marked the acting debut of champion swimmer Murray Rose.

 It was based on the play My Three Angels by Samuel and Bella Spewack which in turn was based on the French play La Cuisine Des Anges by Albert Husson.

 Plot

-On Christmas Eve in French Guiana, Felix and Emillie Ducotel struggle to maintain a small shop and the arrival of Felix's unpleasant cousin, Henri (Owen Weingott).
-They have a daughter, Marie-Louise (Anna Volksa).
+On Christmas Eve in French Guiana, Felix and Emillie Ducotel struggle to maintain a small shop and the arrival of Felix's unpleasant cousin, Henri.
+They have a daughter, Marie-Louise.

-Three convicts (Gordon Chater, Richard Davies, Murray Rose), decide that, as a Christmas gift to the family, they will set everyone's problems to rights.
+Three convicts, decide that, as a Christmas gift to the family, they will set everyone's problems to rights.